 Our services include online tools, college access services, targeted scholarships, and one-on-one student support all the way to college graduation.
 We focus on what our students need most: hands-on help applying to college, financial assistance that removes barriers to graduation, and a support system through college.
-With a unique, community-centered approach, our programs change the trajectory of our students lives by matching them with volunteers, resources, and a community that cares.
+With a unique, community-centered approach, our programs help change the trajectory of our students’ lives by matching them with volunteers, resources, and a community that cares.

-In partnership with CollegePoint, ScholarMatch provides individualized college admission counseling virtually to low-income, high-achieving students nationwide.
-Students in this program will be matched with a trained volunteer “College Coach” for their senior year in high school and receive 1:1 support on everything from building their college list, to polishing their essays, to completing financial aid paperwork, to planning their travel to school.
+In partnership with CollegePoint, ScholarMatch provides virtual individualized college admission counseling to low-income, high-achieving students nationwide.
+Students in this program will be matched with a trained volunteer college coach for their senior year in high school and receive one-on-one support on everything from building their college list to polishing their essays to completing financial aid paperwork.

 All students deserve a support system in college.
-Without it, low-income and first-gen college students drop out at five times the rate of their more advantaged peers.
+Without it, first-generation college students from low-income backgrounds drop out at five times the rate of their more advantaged peers.
 But it doesn’t have to be that way.
 We stand behind our students with transition support during freshman year all the way to career mentorship opportunities for upperclassmen.
 Students in our Destination College program are invited to apply to our Scholars Program to receive robust support in college from a staff member college advisor, as well as targeted financial support designed to remove all barriers to graduation.